BondLibrary/nde-cultural-sensitivity-components/README.md

-Map the content adivice indication to the nde-record-indications selector in the custom1-module e.g.:
+Map the content adivice indication component to the nde-record-indications selector in the custom1-module e.g.:

   import { ContentAdviceIndicationComponent } from '../content-advice-indication/content-advice-indication.component';

   // Define the map
   export const selectorComponentMap = new Map<string, any>([

   ['nde-record-indications-bottom',ContentAdviceIndicationComponent],

   ]);